MakeSchool-Tutorials/Tutorial-Template/P02-Writing-Content/content.md

 **We promise this won't take longer than 2 minutes!**

-Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](LINK_TO_YOUR_FORM)
+Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](LINK_TO_YOUR_FORM)

 This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.
 ```